 The second floor has been changed into a special experience for the presentation: In the Eye of Escher

 An optical illusion depicts something which is in fact impossible.
 M.C.
 Escher was a master in this field.
 An optical illusion literally means doing puzzles with your eyes.
 The visitor will be able to unravel some of Escher’s mysteries like the Impossible Penrose Triangle by constructing one himself.
 The extra presentation “In the Eye of Escher” shows various themes in which Escher was involved, like reflection, perception and perspective.
+And have you been wanting to make your own tessellation?
+Now you can, with our new touchscreen program ‘Design your own pattern‘.

 As well as these fun attractions, there are also scavenger hunts for younger children.
 On Sunday and during the school holidays, we also organize workshops for children.
 Please visit our website regularly for the latest news and updates.